motorDSM

 $ git clone git@github.com:Binary-Coalescence/motorDSM.git

-and uncomment to set:
+In motorDSM/configure, copy EXAMPLE_CONFIG_SITE.local to CONFIG_SITE.local and uncomment to set:

 BUILD_IOCS = YES